icgrp/bert/docs/tutorials/huffman/huffman.md

 ![Opening debug configurations](../../images/huffmanlaunchalt.png)

-Double clicking on "Xilinx C/C++ application (System Debugger) will create a new debug launch configuration.
+Double clicking on "Xilinx C/C++ application (System Debugger) will create a new Run/Debug launch configuration.
 Here is an example of a configuration:

 ![Example debug configuration](../../images/huffmanlaunchconfig.png)